louisa1109/ADS-Project--Section-3_PickEat/README.md

 After following these steps, you can now open the file and run the program.

 # Usage
-When a user join our code platform, he is initially asked for his username and password, and welcomed. *check all* Next, the user will be asked what he would like to do during that day, giving five options to choose from.
+When a user joins our code platform, he is initially asked for his username and password, and welcomed. *check all* Next, the user is asked what he would like to do during that day, ans is provided with five options to choose from.
 The user will have to input the number of the action he wants to perform.
 The actions are:
 1. Look at your meal plan.
 2. Access your pantry.